-Most of the posts published in this blog focus either on Design, Design research or Sociological / Media studies.
-It’s because I was a graphic designer before I became involved in the social sciences, and thus there is a strong focus on media technologies and the visual in my work.
-More recently this has extended to include more experiential, embodied and performative kinds of knowledge.
+I was a graphic designer before I became involved in the social sciences, and thus there is a strong focus on visual methods, media technologies and data visualisation in my work.

 Research at the Sarawak Museum – the skeleton belongs to the Archaeological section, I think.